microsoft/DirectX-Specs/d3d/HLSL_ShaderModel6_5.md

 We believe these data parallel primitives will grow in importance as applications embrace more compute-centric algorithms.

+As with the other wave intrinsics, when executed in pixel shaders, these intrinsics operate as if helper lanes are not active when executing the wave intrinsic.
+This means that the value returned by a wave intrinsic is only defined on active, non-helper lanes.
+Similarly, the inputs to a wave intrinsic on helper lanes do not impact the result returned from that wave intrinsic on active, non-helper lanes.

 ## WaveMatch() Function

 ### `uint4 WaveMatch( <type> val )`